tedsecretsource/sound-recorder/NOTES.md

 #### Move Record Button logic into Recorder (and out of App)

-The aim of this mini-refactor is to make App's sole responsibility be layout related, answer the question: what component should display in <Outlet />
+The aim of this mini-refactor is to make App's sole responsibility be layout related; answer the question: what component should display in <Outlet />

 The basic approach will be to recreate the logic in App inside Recorder and once we feel it's set up properly (and disengaged in App), remove that logic from App.